remeh/upd/README.md

 ## About

-It's the Rémy 'remeh' Mathieu's entry to the first GopherGala, 2015.
+Clioud is the Rémy 'remeh' Mathieu's entry to the first GopherGala, 2015.

 A client/server to upload and share files through http(s), with support of files auto-destruction with TTL.